moyamartin/roulette_simulator/README.md

 1 - 2 - 3 - 4 - 5

-Otherwise, the player deletes the first and last values and extracts the latter bet to the current balance, in this case the list would end up being:
+and his net balance is 5 units.
+On the other hand if the player losses, it deletes the first and last values and extracts the latter bet to the current balance, in this case the list would end up being:

 2 - 3

+and his net balance is -5 units.

 The players have an unlimited amount of money, so when the bet excedes the maximum bet or is lower than the minimum bet or even does not have any bet left on the list, it is automatically re established to its original sequence (1 - 2 - 3 - 4).